arnavparekar/TravelShield-Web/README.md

-# Justice.AI : AI-Powered Legal Aid Platform
+# TravelShield : AI-Powered Legal Aid Platform
 **Justice.AI** law-based platform leverages AI to streamline legal processes for users and professionals.
 It features an **IBM-powered chatbot** that answers legal questions, providing reliable guidance.
 The **Case Analysis** tool matches user-submitted details with a vast database to deliver personalized insights and outcomes.
 The **Document Summarization** feature simplifies complex legal texts, creating concise summaries and translating key points into native Indian languages. **Argument Prediction** uses AI to suggest strategic arguments tailored to the user's case.
 Additionally, the **Judge Upload** feature allows judges to upload case documents and verdicts, enriching the database for more accurate case analyses.

 ## Table of Contents